 The vodka-based iceberg recipe has been around for quite some time.
 It is an easy, two-ingredient cocktail that can take on two completely different tastes depending on which liqueur you choose.

 For a subtle anise, choose Pernod or another anise-flavored pastis or liqueur.
 When you're in the mood for a minty drink, go with peppermint schnapps.
 Either variation makes for a nice winter sipper and the key—especially if you opt for the anise version—is to use a top-shelf vodka.
 Since it makes up the majority of the drink, it will make a big impact on the overall taste.

-- In a cocktail shaker filled with ice, pour the ingredients.
+In a cocktail shaker, pour the ingredients.
+Fill with ice.

 - This iceberg makes an excellent dinner drink, either before or after a meal.
 The anise version is often preferred as an aperitif and the peppermint would be a good choice for dessert.